 PICTURES ON CAKES

-This buttermilk cake recipe goes well with any flavor of frosting; chocolate, caramel, etc. It will make one of your beautiful cakes for Easter when using butter cream frosting in various colors.
+This buttermilk cake recipe goes well with any flavor of frosting; chocolate, caramel, etc. You can learn how to make cakes for Easter by covering this recipe with a buttercream frosting in various colors.

 Beat eggs slightly; add sugar and beat well.